zxcd/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature_en.md

 For more information on using the PaddleX single-model inference API, refer to the [PaddleX Single Model Python Script Usage Instructions](../../instructions/model_python_API_en.md).

 ## IV.
 Custom Development
-If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better face recognition models.
-Before developing face recognition models with PaddleX, ensure you have installed the PaddleX PaddleClas plugin.
+If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better face feature models.
+Before developing face feature models with PaddleX, ensure you have installed the PaddleX PaddleClas plugin.
 The installation process can be found in the [PaddleX Local Installation Tutorial](../../../installation/installation_en.md)

 ### 4.1 Data Preparation
 Before model training, you need to prepare the dataset for the corresponding task module.
 PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
 Additionally, PaddleX provides demo datasets for each module, allowing you to complete subsequent development based on the official demo data.
-If you wish to use a private dataset for subsequent model training, the training dataset for the face recognition module is organized in a general image classification dataset format.
+If you wish to use a private dataset for subsequent model training, the training dataset for the face feature module is organized in a general image classification dataset format.
 You can refer to the [PaddleX Image Classification Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/image_classification_en.md).
-If you wish to use a private dataset for subsequent model evaluation, note that the validation dataset format for the face recognition module differs from the training dataset format.
-Please refer to [Section 4.1.4 Data Organization Face Recognition Module](#414-Data-Organization-for-Face-Recognition-Module)
+If you wish to use a private dataset for subsequent model evaluation, note that the validation dataset format for the face feature module differs from the training dataset format.
+Please refer to [Section 4.1.4 Data Organization Face Feature Module](#414-Data-Organization-for-Face-Feature-Module)

 #### 4.1.1 Demo Data Download
 You can use the following commands to download the demo dataset to a specified folder: